 Get Comfortable Being Naked

 Sentos are quite similar to onsens in that you don’t bathe with clothes on.
-While there’s a process you need to follow before you actually enter a bath (more on that later), you’ll find that many establishments do prohibit you from wearing clothing of any kind — including swim suits — in the official bath area.
+While there’s a process you need to follow before you actually enter a bath (more on that later), you’ll find that many establishments do prohibit you from wearing clothing of any kind — including swimsuits — in the official bath area.
 You can have a towel with you to cover up as you enter or exit the bath, but you can’t wear it into the water.
-To ease anxieties, just remember that the bath areas are gender specific so you don’t have to worry about someone of the opposite sex looking at your naughty bits.
+To ease anxieties, just remember that the bath areas are gender-specific so you don’t have to worry about someone of a different sex looking at your naughty bits.

 If you visit a super sento which also offers jacuzzis or actual swimming pools, you’ll find that those specific areas do require swimsuits since they’re gender mixed.
 Plan accordingly by confirming the type of sento you’re visiting and bring the right attire as needed.